-February 15, 2021
+February 25, 2021

-"Plaintiff played no role in the bidding dynamic and bidding process that led to the increased merger consideration," Lafferty said, adding that the vice chancellor's fee award "effectively rewards counsel as if they had created a monetary fund" and benefit, "which they didn't."
+"Plaintiff played no role in the bidding dynamic and bidding process that led to the increased merger consideration," an attorney for Versum, William M. Lafferty of Morris Nichols Arsht & Tunnell LLP, argued, adding that the vice chancellor's fee award "effectively rewards counsel as if they had created a monetary fund" and benefit, "which they didn't."

-Michael Hanrahan of Prickett Jones & Elliott PA, counsel to the stockholders, told the justices that Lafferty was asking the court to second-guess the vice chancellor's factual findings, and said that the award amounted to about 1% of the benefit.
+In response, Hanrahan told the justices that Lafferty was asking the court to second-guess the vice chancellor's factual findings, and said that the award amounted to about 1% of the benefit.
 "The defendant basically just disagreed with the court of chancery's finding of a causal connection between the litigation and the increased merger price," Hanrahan said.
 "They said no fee at all should be awarded, because the litigation did not cause Merck's offer.

 But Hanrahan said that Versum conceded on appeal that the litigation caused the removal of the acting-in-concert provision.
 "That's fatal to their causation argument," he said.
 "The vice chancellor found those were obstacles to the Merck offer, and the removal of those obstacles caused the success of the Merck offer."

 Lafferty contended that the Chancery Court's fee decision was made without an assessment of the stockholder suit's likelihood of success or merit when it was actually filed.
 "The bottom line here is, the court of chancery had a duty to use its discretion to set a reasonable fee, and it didn't do that, we believe," Lafferty told the justices.